Header

 Several interconnected substation projects and related powerline upgrades in Phoenix support reliable service in the bustling downtown.

-- Evans Churchill Substation - Located at 7th Street and Roosevelt Street, the distinctive “Roosevelt Row” substation upgrade was completed in 2022.
-We continue to work on powerline upgrades that serve critical customer projects in the downtown.
-Those powerline upgrades are expected to be completed in 2024.
+• Evans Churchill Substation - Located at 7th Street and Roosevelt Street, the distinctive “Roosevelt Row” substation upgrade was completed in 2022.
+We continue to work on powerline upgrades that serve critical customer projects downtown.
+Those powerline upgrades are expected to be completed in January 2026.

-- Garfield Substation - Garfield Substation is located near 2nd Street, south of Roosevelt to Garfield.
+• Garfield Substation - Garfield Substation is located near 2nd Street, south of Roosevelt to Garfield.
 The demolition and rebuild of Garfield Substation will follow the energization of the new Evans Churchill network.
-The new substation design includes a multi-use component on Roosevelt Street, which will include offices for Roosevelt Row and art gallery space.
+The new substation design includes a multi-use component on Roosevelt Street.
 The design also includes active pedestrian space, public art and shade.
-The engineering, permitting and neighborhood outreach will take place throughout 2023 and 2024.
-We expect this project to be complete in early 2026.
+Engineering, permitting and neighborhood outreach will take place throughout the project.
+We expect this project to be complete in late 2027.
+View project web site.

-- Grant Street Substation - This project will expand the footprint for the three Lincoln Street substations at 4th Avenue and Lincoln Street.
-Construction is scheduled to start in 2024.
-View project website
+• Grant Street Substation - This project will expand the footprint for the three Lincoln Street substations at 4th Avenue and Lincoln Street.
+Construction is scheduled to start in the Spring of 2026.
+View project website.